-Representatives Tolson, Tucker, Easterling, Oldham, Redwine, Requested by: Thompson
+Requested by: Senators Reeves, Hagan, Miller, Plyler, Odom, Lee; Representatives Tolson, Tucker, Russell, Miner, Easterling, Oldham, Redwine, Thompson

-STATE AGENCIES TO REPORT ON INTELLECTUAL PROPERTY
+STATE AGENCIES TO REPORT ON INTELLECTUAL PROPERTY/STUDY STATE INTELLECTUAL PROPERTY ASSETS AND TECHNOLOGY TRANSFERS

-SECTION 15.1.(a) Prior to the transfer of any patentable intellectual property or the release of any State grants or loans to non-State entities for purposes related to the development of patentable intellectual property, each State department, agency, institution, or other entity of the State shall prepare a written evaluation of the following matters:
+SECTION 15.1.(a) Prior to (i) the transfer of any patentable intellectual property or (ii) the release of any State grants or loans to non-State entities for purposes related to the development of patentable intellectual property, the transferring State agency, institution, or other entity of the State shall prepare and submit to the Governor, the Joint Legislative Commission on Governmental Operations, and the Chairs of the House of Representatives Science and Technology Committee and the Senate Information Technology Committee a written evaluation of the following matters:

-If the proposed or pending transaction involves the transfer of (1) patentable intellectual property developed by State employees within the scope of their employment:
+- (1) If the proposed or pending transaction involves the transfer of patentable intellectual property developed by State employees within the scope of their employment: - a.

-- a.
 The nature of the State's interest in the patentable intellectual property. - b.
 The potential value of the State's interest in the patentable intellectual property. - c.
-How to best protect the State's interest in the patentable intellectual property, as appropriate. - (2) If the proposed or pending transaction involves the release of State grants or loans to a non-State entity for purposes related to the development of patentable intellectual property, the extent to which the release or the use of the State grants or loans for purposes related to the development of patentable intellectual property may affect the public purpose of the State financial aid to the non-State entity.
+How to best protect the State's interest in the patentable intellectual property, as appropriate. - (2) If the proposed or pending transaction involves the release of State grants or loans to a non-State entity for purposes related to the development of patentable intellectual property, the measures employed by the non-State entity to assure that the State funds do not inappropriately inure to the benefit of individuals serving in an official capacity for the State, a State agency, or the non-State entity that receives the funds.